Think You're Throwing Like a Pro? These Sneaky Flaws Could Be Sabotaging Your Game (and How to Fix Them Fast)

 Flaw #4:

-Creating rapid and early torso rotation without allowing for adequate hip shoulder separation and a hip first force generation to the target.
+Create rapid and early torso rotation without allowing for adequate hip-shoulder separation and hip-first force generation to the target.

 Why: Possible lack of mobility but usually because the athlete gets caught with flaw #1 and/or #2 and they are seeking torque from somewhere.
 The rapid and early torso rotation can cause a yank and also casting of the arm.